Test & Launch Operations Operator (Mechanical Engineer II)

 Rocket Lab is a vertically integrated provider of small launch services, satellites, and spacecraft components.
 Our mission is to open access to space to improve life on Earth.
 Our team is over 1,500 people strong and we’re adding to it every week.
 Collaboration is at our core – every idea is heard, and everyone makes a difference.
 Teams are nimble, decisions are made quickly, and we are action oriented.

-About Rocket Lab
+Life at Rocket Lab

 As a Test & Launch Operations Operator on the Integrated Operations team at Rocket Lab, you will be responsible for and actively participate in some of the most exciting work at Rocket Lab as you perform critical testing of rocket stages and flight ready launch vehicles up to and including the launch and mission operations.
 You will also test and prepare related test stands, launch facilities, and tracking assets to ensure they’re ready to support vehicle testing and launch operations.
 This will include system hot-fire testing at stack test facilities near Auckland, NZ, test and operations at the Rocket Lab Mission Control Centre in Auckland, NZ, and pre-launch and launch operations at Rocket Lab’s LC-1 (Mahia, NZ) and LC-2 (Wallops Island, VA) launch facilities.

-- Prepare for and conduct testing, pre-launch operations, and launch operations
+• Prepare for and conduct testing, pre-launch operations, and launch operations.

-- Define test and operations requirements
+• Define test and operations requirements.

-- Prepare test plans and procedures
+• Prepare test plans and procedures.

-- Perform flight vehicle and facility checkouts and readiness testing
+• Perform flight vehicle and facility checkouts and readiness testing.

-- Troubleshoot and resolve test and operations issues real-time
+• Troubleshoot and resolve test and operations issues real-time.

-- Perform post-test and post-flight data review and analyses
+• Perform post-test and post-flight data review and analyses.

-- Continually improve and streamline integration, testing, and operations
+• Continually improve and streamline integration, testing, and operations.

-- Domestic and international travel will be required
+• Domestic and international travel will be required.

 Required Skills & Experience

-- Self-driven, motivated, and contagiously positive
+• Self-driven, motivated, and contagiously positive.

-- Comfortable and capable working in a highly collaborative team-centric environment
+• Comfortable and capable working in a highly collaborative team-centric environment.

-- Proven communication skills and ability to build strong working relationships
+• Proven communication skills and ability to build strong working relationships.

-- Able to maintain situational awareness and real-time communications throughout complex operations
+• Able to maintain situational awareness and real-time communications throughout complex operations.

-- Careful work ethic with an eye for detail
+• Careful work ethic with an eye for detail.

-- Ability to work under pressure and to strict deadlines
+• Ability to work under pressure and to strict deadlines.

 Desired Skills & Experience

-- Aerospace, mechanical, electrical, mechatronic engineering degree or equivalent work experience
+• Aerospace, mechanical, electrical, mechatronic engineering degree or equivalent work experience.

-- Strong hands-on problem-solving skills
+• Strong hands-on problem-solving skills.

-- Strong technical skills with direct experience in test and/or operations
+• Strong technical skills with direct experience in test and/or operations.

-- Experience with launch vehicles or spacecraft including integration, testing, launch, or mission operations
+• Experience with launch vehicles or spacecraft including integration, testing, launch, or mission operations.

-- Experience and/or expertise with electrical systems including one or more of avionics, power, communications, networking, software, data handling, RF, instrumentation, or command & control electronics
+• Experience and/or expertise with electrical systems including one or more of avionics, power, communications, networking, software, data handling, RF, instrumentation, or command & control electronics.

-- Experience and/or expertise with mechanical systems including one of more of structures, mechanisms, propulsion, pressurization, hydraulics, pneumatics, HVAC, instrumentation, or command & control systems
+• Experience and/or expertise with mechanical systems including one of more of structures, mechanisms, propulsion, pressurization, hydraulics, pneumatics, HVAC, instrumentation, or command & control systems.

 Important information: